Ssaava/Ssaava-frontend-mentor/README-template.md

 - Mobile-first workflow

-### What I learned
+### What I learned when solving this challenge

-I wish to share with you the process i went through when solving this challenge and I would be happy for your feed back First of all I joined this challenge when am a complete beginner that is have no prior knowledge inprogramming.
+I wish to share with you the process i went through when solving this challenge and I would be happy for your feed back.
+First of all I joined this challenge when am a complete beginner that is have no prior knowledge inprogramming and I was able to get introduced to some css components which am about to share with you in the code snnipets in the next part.
+With the little experience i gained, i learnt that a even if the project is to small, it should be taken as a serious project by creating a folder for it and also managing all the work flow in that same folder.
+This helps to organize all the comppnents that are to be used in the project and also play a big role when it comes to uploading the project on github.

 #### I used internal CSS to complete the challenge therefore this means I only used one html file and this file only icluded html and css
 Below is my html code snippet:
 ```html